minprog/programmeren-1/problems/cs50/scratch/scratch.md

 One strategy to try is taking baby steps: write a bit of code (i.e., drag and drop a few puzzle pieces), test, write a bit more, test, and so forth.
 It should help you find your focus.
 Oh, and select **File > Save Now** every few minutes so that you don't lose any work!

-> If getting unstuck by yourself doesn't quite work out, feel free to ask for help!
+> If getting unstuck by yourself doesn't quite work out, feel free to ask the staff for help!
 When you ask for help, it doesn't have to be about a specific technical problem.
 Getting lost in what you want to make is something that happens to the best of us!
 So it's fine to say "I need help getting unstuck."
 Try it.

 Alright, off you go.
 Make us proud!

-## How to Submit
+## How to submit

 Once finished with your project: